flickenmaste/Nekopomf/README.md

 # Nekopomf
 Pomf.se uploader

+How to:
-Copy any picture from your web browser or by any snipping tool software and paste into the program.
+Copy any picture from your web browser or by any snipping tool/printscreen

-For building source code:
-Move .ico file in Resources to your bin/Debug or bin/Release folders
+Paste(ctrl+v) into the window
+File will upload and your link will be automatically copied to your clipboard

 Releases:
 https://github.com/flickenmaste/Nekopomf/releases